stu-code/sgf-1136-2021/residual-car-analysis/README.md

 # 1136-2021: Modernizing What-If Analysis with SAS Viya and Visual Analytics

-Code and Example Data for the first part of the paper, "Advanced Scenario Topics in Visual Analytics."
+Code and Example Data for the second part of the paper, "Advanced Scenario Topics in Visual Analytics."

 ## Description of Files